mostafa-mahmood/Gator/README.md

 # Gator 🐊

 Gator is a command-line RSS aggregator that lets you collect, organize, and view articles from multiple RSS feeds.
-Built with Node.js & MongoDB, it stores feed data in MongoDB and offers an interactive CLI experience.
+Built with Node.js , it stores feed data in MongoDB and offers an interactive CLI experience.
 Whether you're a news junkie or just want to streamline your reading, Gator’s got you covered.

 ![Gator Preview](./preview/vid.gif)